PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 the size of the bootstrap binaries and the work is still ongoing.

-What possibly started somewhat as a April fools joke in 2020 about the Hurd---this is still unclear---was (mis?)taken by some as a real project and led to a fun hacking frenzy of several months finally producing the "Childhurd": A Guix Shepherd service that gives access to the GNU/Hurd in a VM.
+What possibly started somewhat as a April fools joke in 2020 about the Hurd—this is still unclear—was (mis?)taken by some as a real project and led to a fun hacking frenzy of several months finally producing the "Childhurd": A Guix Shepherd service that gives access to the GNU/Hurd in a VM.
 My wish for the near future would be see an up-to-date Hurd including the